Interface States in Space-Time Photonic Crystals: Topological Origin, Propagation and Amplification: Introduction

 Beyond purely temporal modulations, combining space and time variations produces ST systems with a remarkably rich topological landscape.
 Two broad regimes can be distinguished.
 First, in decoupled modulations of the form $f(x,t) = g(x)h(t)$, space and time act as independent degrees of freedom, enabling higher-dimensional topological phases such as D+1 Floquet insulators \cite{TopSTCrystal,STsymSTgropu}, synthetic dimensions in frequency space \cite{FreqDimSFan,MechQuantHall,SFanTopRes}, and systems with both momentum and frequency band gaps that allow for localization in space and time \cite{TopSTEvents}.
-Second, in coupled ST modulations, exemplified by travelling-wave type modulations, time is no longer independent and the system remains effectively 1D, which forbids the well-established Chern classification applicable to decoupled modulations.
-Previous studies in acoustic systems have investigated the topology of such modulation in experiment by invoking an adiabatic approximation, which leads to a decoupled 1+1D formalism with its associated Chern number, but overlooks the effects introduced by the dynamical modulation \cite{AcousPump}.
+Second, in coupled ST modulations, exemplified by travelling-wave type modulations, time is no longer independent and the system remains effectively 1D, which forbids the well-established Chern classification applicable to decoupled modulations, although a recent extension has been proposed through a synthetic vector potential approach \cite{TWTop_Joao}.
+Previous studies in acoustic systems have investigated the topology of \super{subluminal} modulations in experiment by invoking an adiabatic approximation, which leads to a decoupled 1+1D formalism with its associated Chern number, but overlooks the effects introduced by the dynamical modulation \cite{AcousPump}.
 Other works, avoiding this approximation, revealed interface states accompanied by frequency-converted replicas at frequencies far from the band gap \cite{STPhonIS}.
-However, in that case the topological characterization relied on a time-dependent Zak phase, leaving open the question of whether a symmetry-protected invariant underlies the existence of these states.
+However, in that case the topological characterization relied on a time-dependent Zak phase, leaving open the question of whether a symmetry-protected invariant underlies the existence of these states. \super{Furthermore, the extension of any topological characterization into the superluminal regime has so far remained unexplored in the literature.}